Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Multiple Locations | Phone: (714) 274-5524 | Website

-Led by internationally accomplished maestro Grant Sevdayan, the annual concert series performed by Huntington Beach Symphony Orchestra is a highlight of the local cultural calendar.
+Led by internationally accomplished maestro Grant Sevdayan, the annual concert series performed by the Huntington Beach Symphony Orchestra is a highlight of the local cultural calendar.

-You’re on board with the best things to do in Huntington Beach, CA. Dude, sweet!
-I hope your next visit is totally rad.
-Keep in mind that L.A. is less than an hour north of Surf City, and we’ve got you covered with all the best Los Angeles places to stay during your visit!
+Planning a SoCal trip?
+L.A. is less than an hour north of Huntington, and we’ve got you covered with all the best Los Angeles places to stay during your visit.